sjbmarek/react-1/README.md

 2. The application renders different images to the screen.
 Each image listens for click events.

 3. The application tracks the user's score.
-The user's score should be incremented when clicking an image for the first time.
+The user's score is incremented when clicking an image for the first time.
 The user's score should be reset to 0 if the same image is clicked more than once.

-4. Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.
+4. Every time an image is clicked, the images rendered to the page should shuffle in a random order.

 5. After an incorrect guess, the game restarts.